Similar to the ways a pastor leads their congregation, Leadership Council provides day-to-day leadership and support for our pastors and missionaries.

 Following his graduation from the University of Oxford, Alan and his family moved to the U.S. while he pursued a doctor of ministry at Asbury Theological Seminary.
 It was during this time that he first heard of the Brethren in Christ.
 In 1999, Alan became senior pastor of Carlisle (Pa.)
 BIC (now The Meeting House – Carlisle Campus).

 Alan has been involved in BIC Church life in many ways — as chair of the Commission on Ministry and Doctrine, chair and faculty member of Equipping for Ministry, assistant moderator for the Susquehanna Conference, and representative to the National Association of Evangelicals.
 In addition to his doctorate from Asbury Seminary, he also earned his Ph.D. in administration and leadership from Indiana University of Pennsylvania in 2012.

 Alan lives in Dillsburg, Pa., with his wife, Sharon.
-They have two adult daughters and two grandchildren.
+They have two adult daughters and five grandchildren.
 Other than ministry, Alan’s main passion is soccer, having refereed and officiated at the college level for more than 20 years.
 To stay in shape for his referee work, Alan enjoys running and has participated in many marathons, including a 50-mile ultramarathon.

 Bryan has been serving as bishop of the Atlantic Conference since 2015.

 An active member of the Brethren in Christ U.S. since childhood, Bryan grew up in Pennsylvania.
 As a young adult wanting to impact the lives of others, he earned a bachelor’s degree in family studies from Messiah College and later a master of divinity from Asbury Theological Seminary.